 Developing Your Public Speaking

-Speaking engagements position you as an expert and introduce your work to new audiences.
-Even introverted writers benefit from developing basic presentation skills.
+Speaking positions you as an expert and introduces your work to new audiences.
+Even writers who prefer solitude benefit from developing basic presentation skills — the opportunities created by a single well-received conference talk can outperform months of social media activity.

 Finding Speaking Opportunities